1414213/scwin2/README.md

 "Gradingzone": 0.8,
 "IsLeftElseRight": false
 ```
-Sets a trackpad to simulate a thumbstick of a gamepad; works the same as StickStick.  `Deadzone` sets a radius extending from its center where input is always 0.
-Measured as a proportion of the thumbstick's radius.  `Gradingzone` specifies an area measuring from the center of the thumbstick to simulate the degree of tilt of a controller's thumbstick; any input beyond this radius simulates maximum tilt of a thumbstick.  `IsLeftElseRight` specifies whether to simulate a left or right thumbstick.
+Sets a trackpad to simulate a thumbstick of the virtual gamepad; works the same as `StickStick`.  `Deadzone` sets a radius extending from the trackpad's center where input is always 0 and is measured as a proportion of the thumbstick's radius, with a range of \[0, 1].  `Gradingzone` specifies an area measuring from the center of the thumbstick to simulate the degree of tilt of a controller's thumbstick; any input beyond this radius simulates maximum tilt of a thumbstick.
+Value has a range of \[0, 1].  `IsLeftElseRight` specifies whether to simulate a left or right thumbstick when true and false, respectively.

 ### PadSwipe
 ```